CORENEXA Video

 LPS Connect's UCaaS offering, CORENEXA, incorporates WebRTC based video and collaboration as a component of its unified communications platform.
 LPS Connect supports voice communications, sophisticated call routing, SMS/MMS messaging, and now WebRTC based video and screen-sharing working in concert with Google and Microsoft contact and calendar integration.
 Voicemail, call history, and call and video recording round out it's total capabilities.

-Private One-to-One Spontaneous Video via Community Contacts
+One-to-One Ad-hoc Video via Community Contacts

 CORENEXA Video, functionally integrated with LPS Connect voice, chat messaging, and texting through a common user interface, is a great spontaneous video application for organizations that are using LPSConnect for their voice and texting communications in concert with services such as Zoom, Microsoft Teams, Google Meet, and Cisco WebEx, among others for multi-participant video meetings.
 LPS Connect internal/Community users can easily connect to each other, 1 to 1, by clicking on the "Start a Meeting" prompt located within the contacts record as illustrated below.
 Once the call is established, both parties will connect in a new browser window after agreeing to join the session.
 They can then share information, exchange files, and record the session for archival purpose